Alan Farrell: 32nd Dáil

 Farrell was re-elected at the 2016 general election.
 In the 32nd Dáil, Farrell was a member of the Public Account Committee and the Joint Oireachtas Committee on Justice and Equality.
 Farrell was reappointed as Head of Delegation to the OSCE PA following the formation of Government.
-He was appointed Chair of the Committee on Children and Youth Affairs in July 2017.
+He was appointed chair of the Committee on Children and Youth Affairs in July 2017.

 33rd Dáil

-Farrell was re-elected in the 2020 general election.
-On 30 September 2020, he was appointed Fine Gael’s spokesperson on Climate Action by party leader Leo Varadkar.
+Farrell was re-elected at the 2020 general election.
+On 30 September 2020, he was appointed Fine Gael's spokesperson on Climate Action by party leader Leo Varadkar.

+In April 2024, Farrell succeeded Alan Dillon as the chair of the Fine Gael parliamentary party.
+Farrell retained this position until 30 January 2025, on the election of the new Seanad.

+In September 2024, Farrell succeeded Joe Carey as the chair of the Oireachtas Committee on Communications & Transport, a role held until the dissolution of the 33rd Dáil.

+Farrell lost his seat at the 2024 general election.
+On 10 December 2024, he was nominated by the Taoiseach to the Seanad.

+He contested the 2025 Seanad election on the Industrial and Commercial Panel, but was not elected.

 Controversy

 Farrell took Hertz Rent A Car to court after one of its vehicles knocked against his Audi A6 while its driver was engaged in an encounter with a spider which crawled along her arm at a traffic stop.
 Farrell claimed to have experienced neck and shoulder injuries as a result of the collision, which occurred in Drumcondra on 9 April 2015.
 In 2018, a photograph - showing Farrell at the time he was supposed to have been injured holding a poster of himself on an electricity pole while standing on a ladder in Skerries - was shown in Dublin District Court.
 Judge Michael Coghlan looked unfavourably on the personal injuries claim, ruling that Farrell had not sustained a "significant injury" and awarding him a total of €2,500.
 Judge Coghlan also noted in court that a separate claim by Farrell for material damage to his car had been relinquished since the accident.
 Photographs taken by the driver at the scene (none were produced by Farrell) were shown to the court and some difficulty was had in locating the precise damage to Farrell's motor car.
 The Sunday Independent suggested the case "raises serious questions about Mr Farrell's judgment", contrasting it with insurance problems for motorists and referring to past remarks made by Farrell on Ireland's supposed "compo culture".